ovace/art/README.md

-This repo contains art (whatever that is) by me or others, art best of lists, and related stuff.

-It is fun only, subjective and non professional.
+Fun only, subjective and non professional texts by me or others.

 If you think something belongs on a list, PR.
 Because of the subjective nature of this repo, I may chose to decline PRs without much logical reason, but I will take it into consideration with all my heart =).